voyagermesh/voyager/docs/guides/certificate/http/overview.md

     kubectl apply -f https://raw.githubusercontent.com/appscode/voyager/10.0.0/docs/examples/certificate/http/ing.yaml
     ```

-4. Wait for the LoadBlanacer ip to be assigned.
+4. Wait for the LoadBalancer ip to be assigned.
 Once the IP is assigned update your DNS provider to set the LoadBlancer IP as the A record for test domain `kiteci.com`

     ```console
     $ kubectl get svc  voyager-test-ingress